Development of Minecraft: Java Edition: 1.20: "Trails & Tales"

+Switch to game drops (2023–2025)

 In September 2023, Mojang Studios announced its switch from major annual updates to "game drops" that release more frequently, stating that "alongside these regular content drops, our developers will be focusing on long-term initiatives to ensure we can continue to evolve Minecraft long into the future".

 1.20.3: "Bats and Pots"

-The first ever seasonal game drop was released on 5 December 2023, named "Bats and Pots".
+The first ever seasonal game drop was released on 5 December 2023, retroactively named "Bats and Pots" after the release of "Armored Paws".
 The drop added more functionality to pots added in the previous update, making them able to store items and break when hit with a projectile.
-Bats were also redesigned.
+The design of bats were also redesigned.

 1.20.5: "Armored Paws"

-Released on 23 April 2024, the Armored Paws game drop added armadillos, the previous year's mob vote winner, as well as new wolf variants.
+Released on 23 April 2024, the Armored Paws game drop added armadillos, the previous year's mob vote winner, as well as new biome-specific variants for wolf.
 Armadillos are scared of players and roll up into a ball when approached or hurt.
 Armadillo scutes can be brushed off the animal using a brush.
 The scutes are used to craft wolf armour.

 1.21: "Tricky Trials"

-The Tricky Trials update was released on 13 June 2024.
+The Tricky Trials update was released on 13 June 2024 and became the last yearly update before a complete switch to game drops.
 New underground dungeons were added called the trial chambers, containing mob spawners and valuable loot.
 Going into the dungeon with a bad omen status effect increases the difficulty of the encounters, giving enemies better armour and weapons, while also increasing the quality of loot.
 Maces were introduced, crafted using heavy cores obtained from trial chambers.
 The damage inflicted by the weapon is proportional to the amount of distance fallen, with a successful hit negating fall damage.
-Breezes could be found in trial chambers, dealing little damage but high knockback, with their projectiles being able to activate redstone traps.
-The mob drops wind charges, which can be used by the player to knock mobs back or propell oneself into the air, akin to rocket jumping.
+Breezes could be found in trial chambers, dealing little damage but high knockback, with their projectiles being able to activate redstone-powered traps.
+The mob drops wind charges, which can be used by the player to knock mobs back or propel oneself into the air, akin to rocket jumping.
 New copper blocks were added, with most being used in the trial chambers.
-The update also added new music discs, armour trims and additional paintings, most of which were done by Zetterstrand, who created the original set of Minecrafts paintings.
+The update also added a redstone-powered automated crafting table, new music discs, armour trims, and additional paintings, most of which were done by Zetterstrand, who created the original set of Minecrafts paintings.